section-engineering-education/engineering-education/articles/integrating-b2c-mpesa-api-using-node-js/index.md

-### Integrating B2C Mpesa API using Node.js
+### Integrating B2C M-Pesa API using Node.js

-Mpesa can be described as a phone-based mobile banking service.
+M-Pesa can be described as a phone-based mobile banking service.
 Since its inauguration in 2007 by Vodafone Group PLC and Safaricom in Kenya, it has expanded to eight more countries in Africa.

 An API (Application Programming Interface) is an intermediary between two software applications that enables them to communicate.

-B2C Mpesa API enables software developers to integrate the functionality of merchants sending payments to their customers in their applications.
+B2C (Business to Consumer) M-Pesa API enables software developers to integrate the functionality of merchants sending payments to their customers in their applications.

 ### Goals

-In this article, we will integrate the B2C Mpesa API to a Node.js RESTful API.
+In this article, we will integrate the B2C M-Pesa API to a Node.js RESTful API.
 We will consume the API using [swagger](https://swagger.io/).

 ### Prerequisites